 11. START A FAMIlY

 It's crazy to think that those childhood dreams of getting married and starting my own family could actually become a reality in my twenties.
-My friend Robyn has just started a blog with wedding planning and inspiration that is reigniting those childhood dreams again.

 12. GET QUALIFIED